The Japanese label notation for the Apple Pay button has been changed in iOS 26.1

 ![]() |

-These screenshots are from simulators, but the same Japanese label text changes have been confirmed on iPhone 17 Pro / iOS 26.1 (physical device).
+These screenshots are from the simulator, but the same Japanese label text change has also been confirmed on iPhone 17 Pro / iOS 26.1 (physical device).

-In Japanese environments, the following button types had label changes:
+In Japanese environments, the following button types have changed their label text.

 | Button Type | iOS 18.5 | iOS 26.1 |